-In our experimentation, we noticed that it is preferential to set the yarn guide directly over the point where the yarn is drawing from the bobbin.
+It is preferential to set the yarn guide directly over the point where the yarn is drawing from the bobbin.
 The yarn will make an angle of approximately 90 degrees between the bobbin and the yarn directed toward the spinner.
 If the angle is too flat, then the force necessary to draw the yarn from the bobbin may start pulling the bobbin up the shaft.